korken89/ptp-sync/math/math.typ

 = Estimating offset

 We can estimate the current offset and its derivative using a Kalman filter, however the question is what model should we use for the estimator?
 As the underlying drivers for the random walk is mostly temperature, this means that changes in temperature will cause an increase or decrease in tick rate.
-Moreover we can assume that the change in tick rate is continous.
+Moreover we can assume that the change in tick rate is continuous.
 This indicates that either a velocity model or acceleration model should be a good fit for the problem.

 Lets start with an acceleration model using the following state space model: